anagha-microsoft/databricks-workshops/iot/Provisioning.md

 Refer step 7, in this [documentation](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-connect-vpn-gateway#configure-kafka-for-ip-advertising) configure Kafka listener to listen on all network interfaces.
 You can now restart Kafka service.

 ### 4.0.3.
 Create a Kafka topic
 On the Azure portal, go to your resource group and click on the resource for Kafka.
 In the left hand navigation panel, you should see "SSH + cluster login".
-Click on it, then select the default entry in the hostname drop down and you should see the textbox directly below populated with SSH command.
+Click on it, then select the default entry (headnode) in the hostname drop down and you should see the textbox directly below populated with SSH command.
 Copy it, launch a bash terminal and connect to HDInsight Kafka.
 E.g.
-ssh akhanolk@bhoomi-iot-ssh.azurehdinsight.net
+ssh <yourClusterUser>@<yourClusterName>-ssh.azurehdinsight.net

 Once connected, run the below to create a topic.
 ##### 1. Get the Zookeeper server list